FreeRTOS/FreeRTOS/FreeRTOS-Plus/Source/FreeRTOS-Plus-Trace/readme.txt

 Percepio AB
 www.percepio.com

-This directory contains the a generic trace recorder library for Tracealyzer v2.7.
+This directory contains the a generic trace recorder library for Tracealyzer v3.0.2.

-For information on how to upload the trace data from your target system RAM to Tracealyzer, see the User Manual (e.g., http://percepio.com/docs/FreeRTOS/manual/Recorder.html)
+For information on how to upload the trace data from your target system RAM to Tracealyzer, see the User Manual.

 Files included
 --------------